 Validations_glossary contains more detailed explanations of the errors generated when uploading and XML file to DELTA

-Filters used to extract the data for the QA reports This is a working document which lists all filters that are applied to the DELTA data extracts to produce the quarterly QA reports.
+QA report filters Feb 2020 This is a working document which lists all filters that are applied to the DELTA data extracts to produce the quarterly QA reports.

 Data protection guidance was shared with local authorities on the 1st March 2018, and was updated most recently on 16th May 2018.